reillymedia/sevenslegal/themes/netlify-basic/content/blog/marijuana-dui.md

   "Federal Crime"
 ]
 pfd_file: ""
+summary: >-
-summary: "If you get pulled over for a “Marijuana DUI” you should know there’s no established way to tell when a driver is impaired by marijuana.
+  If you get pulled over for a “Marijuana DUI” you should know there’s no established way to tell when a driver is impaired by marijuana.
 No “Breathalyzer” for Marijuana Impairment When a person is pulled over for suspected alcohol impairment, an officer will do a field sobriety test which usually includes a Breathalyzer.
 Blow over"
 tags: [
   "alcohol impairment",
   "Breathalyzer",